sbreslin21/SARP_Code/README.md

 # SARP_Code
-Investigating Methane and Ethane Emissions in the Long Beach Area
+Investigating Enhanced Methane and Ethane Emissions over the Long Beach Area

 -----------------------------------------------------------------------------------------------------------------------------------
-Abstract:
+**Abstract:**

 As climate change continues to worsen, the investigation and tracking of greenhouse gas emissions has become increasingly important.
 Methane, the second most impactful greenhouse gas, has accounted for over 20% of planetary warming since preindustrial times.
 Methane emissions primarily originate from biogenic and thermogenic sources, such as dairy farms and